 When a payment is overdue or when funds are not present to cover the cost of a meal that has been served and charged on a student’s meal account, the monetary credit extended is considered delinquent debt.
 The North Clackamas School District will pursue efforts to collect unpaid meal charges or delinquent debts.

-- Email notifications are sent every Friday during the school year.
+- Email notifications are also sent during the school year.

 End of Year Student Account Balances